- Jul 29, 2021

 Amazon.com Inc is selling off the Chinese unit of Amazon Web Service (AWS) to Beijing Sinnet Technology, the partner of the company due to the tight regulation of online data.
 The US retail giant is facing problems that are creating for technology firms operating in the world’s second-largest economy.

-and the provincial governments in China was signed.
+It was 2013 when the agreement between Amazon Web Services and the provincial governments in China was signed.
 Amazon had worked with some of China’s largest tech firms like Xiaomi Inc, Qihoo 360 Technology Co Ltd and Kingsoft Corp Ltd previously.

 In the recent years, the Cloud services have become the most crowded and competitive field in China.
 The Alibaba Group Holding Ltd’s cloud unit alone has opened over a dozen overseas data centers since 2016.